AI Legal

 Every AI vendor contract we review has at least one landmine buried in it.
 The vendors who draft them know what they are doing — the contracts are designed to protect the vendor, not you.
 Here are the five clauses every business should pay attention to before signing an AI vendor agreement, and the specific language to negotiate in each one.

 If your business deploys AI — whether you built it or you are just a customer of a SaaS tool with AI features — you are responsible for what that AI does to your customers, your employees, and anyone else who interacts with it.
-The Colorado AI Act and similar laws emerging in other states assume that the business deploying the AI has contractual visibility into what the vendor built.
+Colorado SB 26-189 (the new Colorado AI Act) and similar laws emerging in other states assume that the business deploying the AI has contractual visibility into what the vendor built.
+SB 26-189 goes further: it makes developer documentation a statutory duty owed to deployers.
 If your contract does not give you that visibility, you are taking on risk the vendor should be bearing.

 Here is what to look for before you sign.